Philippine Sports Training Center: Rosales, Pampanga

+Bagac, Bataan

+By 2021, the proposed location for the sports complex has been changed, with the facility to be built in the town of Bagac in Bataan province instead of Pangasinan.
+The Bataan provincial government donated a 25 ha property in the town for the construction of the PSTC.

 Under the provisions of the deed of donation, signed during a ceremony in Mariveles, is that the infrastructure of the PTSC should be completed by December 31, 2025. ₱3.5 billion will be appropriated and included in the General Appropriations Act (GAA) for the construction of the PSTC.
 Any other funds will be drawn from the budget allocated to specifically the Philippine Sports Commission in the GAA.